esvius/hand-tracking-orb/README.md

 # 🪐 Hand Tracking Core

-**A real-time, gesture-controlled 3D orb rendered in WebGL.No mouse, no keyboard, just your hands.**
+**A real-time, gesture-controlled 3D orb rendered in WebGL.
+No mouse, no keyboard, just your hands.**

 Built with **Three.js** and **MediaPipe Hand Landmarker**, running entirely in the browser.